Winter Vacations Resort Listing Grid

 Ski Cooper is famous for being the former training site for the 10th Mountain Division, the legendary World War II ski troops.
 Its sweeping runs follow some of the same paths used by the soldiers who skied Europe's mountain battlefields.
 Today, it's popular with families out for a cheerful and low-stress holiday.

 The mountain itself is enormous.
 Snowmass trumpets that 36 Disneylands could fit in its boundaries.
-At 4,406 feet, "Snowmassive"? also has the highest vertical rise of any ski area in the country, and runner-up for Colorado's longest run - a staggering 5.3 miles of schussing before you even have to think about the lift line.
+At 4,406 feet, "Snowmassive" also has one of the highest vertical rise of any ski area in the country, and one of the longest runs — 5.3 miles of peaceful schussing before you even have to think about the lift line.

 Ski Granby Ranch